Home

 Joseph Gaumer was born on May 31, 1813 in Lower Macungie Township, Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.

-Their five children were Sarah Gorr Walbert, Caroline Elemira Snyder, Mary Anna Kern, Amanda Gaumer and John Joseph Gaumer.
+Together, the Gaumers produced five children together -- Sarah Gorr Walbert, Caroline Elemira Snyder, Mary Anna Kern, Amanda Gaumer and John Joseph Gaumer.
 Sadness enveloped the family when daughter Amanda died at the age of six.
 Later, they grieved at the death of son John, at the age of 24 in 1889.

 Joseph grew up on his parents' farm and attended crude schools where English was not the main language, and the German Psalter was the primary book.
 One of the schools was a log building at East Macungie; another was south of Alburtis, taught by Thomas Buchert; a third in Macungie led by Mrs. Reuben Miller and a fourth at Danners between East Texas and Macungie, taught by Mr. Zoeller.
 He pursued farming for the balance of his working years and also considered himself a "yoeman."
 When still young, said the Allentown Democrat, Joseph: